Coronavirus variant accounts for up to 20% of cases in Paris - hospital executive | Health

 Coronavirus variant accounts for up to 20% of cases in Paris - hospital executive

-The highly contagious variant of the coronavirus first detected in Britain now accounts for up to 20% of infections in the wider Paris region, a leading hospital executive said on Tuesday.
+The highly contagious variant of the coronavirus first detected in Britain now accounts for up to 20% of infections in the wider Paris region, a leading hospital executive said on Tuesday, calling for more restrictive measures to rein in the disease.
+France's main COVID-19 indicators have reached two-month highs on average on Monday but the government, who will hold a dedicated COVID cabinet meeting on Wednesday, is still hoping to avoid a third national lockdown.

-Salomon said tighter curbs were needed to rein in the pandemic.
-Last week President Emmanuel Macron held off from imposing a third national lockdown, instead of toughening COVID-19 border controls and reinforcing a nightly curfew.
+Last week President Emmanuel Macron held off from imposing a third national lockdown, instead toughening COVID-19 border controls and reinforcing a nightly curfew.
+Earlier in the day, Tourism Minister Jean-Baptiste Lemoyne told French citizens not to cancel their vacation plans "for now".

+The ski lifts of the country's mountain resorts will nonetheless remain closed throughout the February school holidays, that kick off Friday, due to the COVID-19 pandemic.
+French health authorities reported 4,347 new coronavirus infections over the previous 24 hours on Monday but the seven-day moving average of daily new cases, which evens out daily reporting irregularities, now stands at 20,515, the highest since Nov 23.

+France's cumulative total of cases is at 3,201,461, the sixth-highest in the world and its COVID death toll, at 76,512, is the seventh-highest.
+After a slow start, the country's vaccination program has gained some traction with about 1.54 million COVID-19 first shots delivered as of Feb 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)